 Sometimes, it is more than one person who monopolizes the discussion and, in the end, accomplishes nothing.
 This is quite awkward for everyone else who is a part of the meeting.
 Some might actually have some useful information to share but don’t get an opportunity to share.

 Our Tip: Do not interrupt them, because interrupting these monopolizers can cause the meeting to go off the rails and turn into an argument.
-Instead, respond to them with neutral expressions and regain control over the meeting and ask everyone in the meeting to put their point across.
+Instead, respond to them with neutral expressions regain control over the meeting, and ask everyone in the meeting to put their point across.

 If you don’t take credit for what you do, it is likely that someone else will. – Fawn Germer, Pulitzer prize-winning journalist.

 This is one of the most common and most awkward situations one can face at their workplace.
 It can be really frustrating to watch your colleague being praised for the work you did.

 Our Fix: Before you jump to conclusions and get into an argument with your colleague that they are stealing your credit, try talking about the issue peacefully to your colleague.